Defects and Inconsistencies in Solar Flare Data Sources: Implications for Machine Learning Forecasting: Flare Response: Data Source, Quality, and Processing

+To ensure reliable AR assignments, we retain only matches with a distance smaller than 250 arcsec.
+This threshold is mainly motivated by the empirical distribution of flare–AR distances (Table~\ref{tab:nearest_ar_distance}), where it lies between the 75th and 90th percentiles.
+As such, it effectively removes large-distance matches that are likely to correspond to incorrect associations, while preserving the majority of physically plausible matches.
+The threshold is also consistent with the overall scale of the distribution, being close to the mean plus one standard deviation (151.42 + 196.13 arcsec).
+We then assign the nearest AR number to flares that are either unmatched in \texttt{SWPC-FTP} or reported with AR number 0.
+As a result, 87\% of GOES-R flares have valid AR labels, compared with only 77\% before augmentation, representing an increase of approximately 10\% of all flares in this period.

+{We emphasize that this nearest-neighbor assignment in HPC coordinates is primarily a pragmatic approximation and does not strictly correspond to physical surface distances, particularly for flares and active regions located away from the solar disk center.
+For this reason, the procedure is applied only to flare events that do not have a matched operational flare with a valid AR number.
+The validity of this approach is supported by an empirical consistency check.
+Among flares that also have a nonzero AR number reported in the \texttt{SWPC-FTP} catalog, 70\% of the nearest-neighbor assignments agree exactly with the reported AR number, and more than 95\% differ by at most 6 in AR number.
+This indicates that, despite its simplicity, the nearest-neighbor approach provides a reasonable approximation for AR association in the absence of direct labels.}

 For flares occurring before the availability of GOES-R pinpoint locations, AR numbers are assigned only when a valid match exists in either \texttt{SWPC-FTP} or \texttt{SSW}.
-Eventually, we assign valid AR numbers to 72\% of all \texttt{Science-Quality} flares.
-This augmented science-quality flare list is used in the model-training comparisons presented in Section~\ref{sect:pred_comparison}.
-A complete data-processing pipeline is provided in the Appendix.
+Eventually, we were able to assign valid AR numbers to 72\% of all \texttt{Science-Quality} flares.
+This augmented science-quality flare list is used in the model-training comparisons presented in Section~\ref{sect:pred_comparison}. {A summary of the data processing steps is provided below, and the complete pipeline is illustrated in Figure~\ref{fig:diagram_data}.}